 Full and half sizes 7 to 15, widths D and EE meet the sizing of modern shoes, but you may need an extra size as the sloop of the leather to the toe, may need more room in front of the big toe.
 That is what gives the boot the look of the 18th Century.

-Trekkers come with cotton laces and a pair of leather laces are provided too.
+Trekkers come with a pair of leather laces.